Neville Shulman Challenge Award

 Deadline: 30 November

 The glaciers that feed Central Asia’s two major rivers are melting at an unprecedented rate, with scientists warning that they could disappear completely by 2050.
-By travelling the length of Kyrgyzstan’s Naryn River - by foot, horseback and bike - journalist and filmmaker Katie Arnold will document the social, economic and political impact that climate change is having on those living along its path.
-Her journey will end in the Fergana Valley, the largest irrigated area on earth, and a volatile region on the brink of an ethnically charged water war.
+By travelling the length of Kyrgyzstan’s Naryn River - by foot, horseback and bike - journalist and filmmaker Katie Arnold documented the social, economic and political impact that climate change is having on those living along its path.
+Her journey ended in the Fergana Valley, the largest irrigated area on earth, and a volatile region on the brink of an ethnically charged water war.

 2017: Leon McCarron – 'Life and Death on the Holy Mountain: The real story of the Good Samaritans'